MaxSalm/pfido/README.txt

 1. System requirements
 ======================
-PFIDO requires R Version 2.9.2 or higher which is available at http://cran.r-project.org/ The following R packages are also required:
+PFIDO requires R Version 2.10.0 which is available at http://cran.r-project.org/ The following R packages are also required:

 a) snpMatrix